opentensor/developer-docs/docs/subnets/commit-reveal.md

 ## How to use commit reveal feature

-Here are summary steps to use the commmit reveal feature.
+Here are summary steps to use the commit reveal feature.
 These steps are typically executed by a subnet owner:

 1. Enable the commit reveal feature by setting the new subnet hyperparameter `commit_reveal_weights_enabled` (bool) to `True`.
 2. Specify the desired number of blocks of delay before revealing the weights, by using the new subnet hyperparameter `commit_reveal_weights_interval` (integer).